StackingLayers/Eddy_Probe_Dashboard/README.md

 [temperature_probe btt_eddy]
 ```

-would use:
+uses:

 ```text
 btt_eddy
 ```

-If your probe does not expose a temperature probe, leave this field blank.
+If there is no separate temperature probe object, leave this field blank.

-## Calibration data
+---

+# BTT Eddy calibration data

-The calibration-equivalent Z display uses the probe's existing Klipper calibration table.
+The calibration-equivalent Z graph uses the existing Klipper Eddy calibration table.

-The calibration can be copied directly from the `SAVE_CONFIG` section at the bottom of `printer.cfg`.
+Copy the `calibrate =` block from the `SAVE_CONFIG` section at the bottom of `printer.cfg`.

-For example:
+Example:

 ```ini
 #*# [probe_eddy_current btt_eddy]